Gamla Stan: Origins of the names "Stockholm" and "Gamla Stan"

 The name "Stockholm" originally referred to Gamla Stan only, but as the city has expanded, the name now also refers to several suburban areas that are included in the metro region.
 "Stockholm" means "log island" in Swedish.
 The previous capital of Sweden was located in Sigtuna.
 A thousand years ago Sigtuna had problems with armed gangs attacking the city.
 The situation became untenable and there was a need to find a new location for the capital.
 According to legend, the leaders in Sigtuna took a log, hollowed it out, filled it with gold, and set it afloat.
-Several days later it landed at the island where Gamla Stan is located today.
+Several days later it landed at the island where Gamla Stan is now located.
 This is where they decided to found the new capital of Sweden.
 The island of Stockholm had the advantage that it was an island, easy to defend from armed gangs that could be thought to want to attack the city.
 It also had the advantage that it was situated just at the inlet of Lake Mälaren, which was very important in trade to and from the Baltic.
 There is a sculpture symbolizing the old log at Stadshuset (City Hall).

 Until the mid-19th century Gamla Stan was referred to as själva staden ("the city itself"), since the areas surrounding it were still mostly rural in character.
 They were referred to as malmarna ("the ridges").
 However, from the mid-19th century onwards it started to be called staden mellan broarna ("the city between the bridges") or staden inom broarna ("the city within the bridges"), a name that remained official until 1980, and from 1934 also included the islets Helgeandsholmen and Strömsborg.
-The name Gamla stan probably dates back to the early 20th century, when it was used colloquially.
+The name Gamla Stan probably dates back to the early 20th century, when it was used colloquially.
 "Gamla" means "(the) old."
 The word stan is simply a contraction of the word staden ("sta'n"), meaning "the town."
 In 1957 a station of the Stockholm metro was opened here with the name Gamla stan.
-Even though the official name was changed to Gamla stan in 1980, modern Stockholm is occasionally called "The city between the bridges".
+Even though the official name was changed to Gamla Stan in 1980, modern Stockholm is occasionally called "The city between the bridges".